 Foreign Investment vs. Demographics

-Market Mindset: Bidding Wars & Other Bubble-Producing Behaviour
+Market Mindset: Bidding wars and other Bubble-Producing Behaviour

-Truthfully, while the end result of a property purchase is celebratory and solid, the process of getting there, especially amidst the combination of all of these factors can be challenging, overwhelming and at times emotionally draining.
-That said, navigating the Toronto market successfully is not about fleeing the scene, as alarmist as some of these points and articles may be.
-It is about understanding the market in the context of these factors, doing research, having a plan and getting support from someone who can help - like urbaneer.com.
+Navigating the Toronto market successfully is not about fleeing the scene, as alarmist as some of these points and articles may be.
+It is about understanding the market in the context of these factors, doing research, having a plan and getting support from someone who can help – like urbaneer.com